 We chose Confluence because it is a well-established wiki-based platform that enables easy and instant feedback between developers.
 It has an extensive set of features for managing information, particularly around collaboration and version or change management.

 The API Centre Confluence space contains both technical and business level information about our API standards throughout the development pipeline.
 The level of access you have to that information will depend on your involvement with the centre.
-Anyone can view the published standards, but if you’re a registered Standards User with the API Centre you’ll have additional rights.
+Anyone can view the published standards, but if you’re a registered Standards User (either an API Provider or Third Party) with the API Centre you’ll have additional rights.

 Who has what level of access to our Confluence space?